-In addition to seeing the legends in person, the meeting would also present an excellent opportunity to network with other bloggers and authors who make the trip from around the country and globe.
+In addition to seeing the legends in person, the meeting would also present an excellent opportunity to network with other investors, bloggers, and authors who make the trip from around the country and globe.
 And besides, I’ve never found another reason to visit Omaha.
 I’ve heard they’ve got a nice zoo.

 Do you purchase individual stocks?
 Are you a Berkshire Hathaway owner?
 Any plans to attend Warren-palooza 2018 or have you attended in the past?